There are clever people who make their own lipstick from crayons (really!)

 White-washing the wood gives a distressed Picket Fence look.
-I recommend sanding after painting to eliminate any roughness.
-A clear cost of poly to finishes it off nicely and makes the placemats easy to wipe clean.
+I recommend light sanding after painting to eliminate any roughness, because water-based paint raises the wood grain.
+A clear cost of poly to finishes it off nicely, and makes the placemats easy to wipe clean.
 Once dry, it was time to set the mats the table.

 True to form, anything new in the house has to be thoroughly investigated by Murphy, who decided these placemats were just right.
 With her stamp of approval, I'll use them for a "gal-pal" luncheon next week.
 Tied up with ribbon or twine, and a set of napkins, wouldn't they'd make a great hostess gift?

 I was given AS a Mother's Day gift!
 A friend's children, all young adults, asked if I would paint a tree on the wall in their game-room as a gift for their Mother on her special day.
 They had collected family photos, both old and new, and wanted to create a wall similar to one she had seen on-line, and admired.
 Here's the inspiration shared with me.
 Painter's tape helped plan where the main branches would go.
 And then I began to paint... until the wall was filled.

 All the photos were framed in black, which helped unify their various sizes and shapes.
 We decided where the frames would go by holding them up to the wall, moving them a little to the left here -- or a bit higher there.
 Satisfied, the empty frame was nailed to the wall.